YiweiC1W/pedestrians_detection/README.md

 4. conda activate 9517gp

 #### Install dependencies according to your system
-5. sh install_linux.sh # For Linux
+5. sh install_linux.sh # For Linux and Mac
 6. install_win64.bat # For Windows